offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    |k-mer 5  |A|T|T|C|G|
    |consensus|A|T|T|C|C|

-   The generate k-mer may also use a hybrid alphabet.
+   The generated k-mer may also use a hybrid alphabet.
 The consensus string for the same matrix above using IUPAC nucleotide codes: `WTTSS`.

  * `{bm} entropy` - The uncertainty associated with a random variable.
 Given some set of outcomes for a variable, it's calculated as `{kt} -\sum_{i=1}^{n} P(x_i) log P(x_i)`.